 I had no internet when entering Turkey, so I used offline OpenStreetMaps to find a place to sleep in Istanbul.
-A few fake hotels, fake campings and full hotels later, I decided to sleep in a park.
+A few non-existing hotels, non-existing campings and full hotels later, I decided to sleep in a park.
 The sun was already coming up anyway.
 The next day I bought a local SIM-card and promised myself to never arrive late at night to a city 😉

 Iran was hard to get in.